Russell Pond & B bar C Outfitters

 Email us at firstname.lastname@example.org

-The first 4-week session for next Spring is slated for the weeks of May 12th 2013 through the 16th of June 2013.
-Apprenticeships may be scheduled for qualified students on flexible schedules for summer 2012 or 2013.
+The first 4-week session for next Spring is slated for the weeks of May 12th 2015 through the 16th of June 2015.
+Apprenticeships may be scheduled for qualified students on flexible schedules for summer 2015.
 There are currently 3 available spots for either of these programs.
 Several folks are interested but it will fill as first-come first serve.
-Because the demand for this course has been intense, we established a 4 week winter session to begin December 1st through the 31st of December 2011.
+Because the demand for this course has been intense, we established a 4 week winter session to begin December 1st through the 31st of December 2015.
 This 4-week course will cover both elk and lion hunting activities and offer students a very intense and varied learning experience.
 A 2-week packing course in the spring is recommended to complete the overall training with this late session 4-week course.
 There are only 2 spots open for this session so if you have interest in these dates please contact us right away.
-There will be a winter 2-week session in December 2012 and January 2013.
+There will be a winter 2-week session in December 2015 and January 2016.
 There is some flexibility with start dates call immediately to request a date and reserve a spot.
 Only 2 spots will be available per winter session.

 We have enclosed a very basic enrollment form with this letter.
 There is also a gear to bring list that can be fine-tuned somewhat to your personal style and season of enrollment, of course.
 Because of the limited enrollment and the hands on nature of the course of study, you will be spending a great deal of time in one on one situations with Joe, the other instructors and licensed guides.
 By keeping the number of students low we are more able to provide the specific intense focus areas folks with goals of professional guiding seek.